 The good news for our industry is that we have seen construction activity pick up dramatically, especially in the Southeast.
 In Atlanta specifically, I would use the term “pent up demand.”
 This creates a favorable market.
 The banks are now actively lending and for the most part, money is getting easier to obtain.
 This is good for obtaining loans.

 But the not-so-good news for you is this increase in demand with less available supply of workers and materials has dramatically increased construction costs and lead times.

 Who can I talk to if I still have questions?

-Because we focus on Chiropractic offices, we can answer your questions and give you a budget specific to your office and how it functions.
+Because we focus on holistic offices, we can answer your questions and give you a budget specific to your office and how it functions.
 Use this link to schedule your Complimentary Consultation and talk to us about your plans.
 It’s never to early to “Bring Your Vision to Life!”